Varmtech/platformdocs/docs/apiuser.md

 ## Create User ##

-With this request you can create a new user.
+With this request, you can create a new user.

 ### HTTP Request ###